BIDS/repro-case-studies/case-studies/jgukelberger.md

 ##### Title

-Developing, analyzing, and publishing exact-diagonalization simulations for quantum many-body systems
+Developing and analyzing exact-diagonalization simulations for quantum many-body systems and creating a provenance-rich publication

 ##### Introduction
 *Please answer these introductory questions for your case study in a few sentences.*